- Polygon price has maintained a steady correction trend since September 2025 amid the formation of a falling wedge pattern.

 This upgrade is expected to boost network throughput by approximately 14%, bringing potential transaction speeds to approximately 3,260 TPS.
 The upgrades are anticipated to boost the efficiency of high-volume applications, payment options, and user experience without raising the validator payouts.

-Major exchanges such as Binance, Bithumb and Upbit halted POL deposits and withdrawals on May 21, but trading continued.
+Major exchanges such as Binance, Bithumb, and Upbit halted POL deposits and withdrawals on May 21, but trading continued.
 No major disruptions have been reported post-activation.

 Meanwhile, the POL open Interest (OI), projecting the outstanding value of outstanding futures and options contracts, has remained largely unchanged since January 2026.
 According to Coinglass data, the OI value has remained stagnant around the $65.4 million value, indicating a wait-and-see approach from market participants.
 This lateral trend suggests that while existing positions aren’t being aggressively closed, no significant new money is flowing into the derivative market to bolster price action.